 As telescopes improved, we were able to learn more about Pluto.
-In 1950, Gerard Kuiper was able to observe Pluto as a spherical world using a 200-inch telescope at Mount Palomar.
+In 1950, Gerard Kuiper observed Pluto as a spherical world using a 200-inch telescope at Mount Palomar.
 Kuiper estimated that Pluto’s diameter was around 5,900 kilometers.
-Pluto was observed as it passed near a star in 1965.
-This was an opportunity to gather more information about the size of Pluto and reasonable inference of its mass.
-Pluto would either cover the star and cause an occultation or Pluto would barely miss the star if it is a small body.
-Pluto missed passing in front of the star.

-Furthermore, Pluto’s estimated mass, along with its orbital eccentricity and high orbital inclination are also factors that differed significantly from the other planets.
+Furthermore, Pluto’s estimated mass, orbital eccentricity, and high orbital inclination also differ significantly from the other planets.
 Scientists began to consider the possibility that Pluto may not be a planet in the traditional sense after all.

-Robert Harrington estimated the satellite’s orbit using the information given to him by Christy regarding Charon.
+Robert Harrington estimated Charon’s orbit using the information given to him by James W. Christy.
 Robert then used this information to compute Pluto’s mass.
 It was the first time astronomers could make a direct calculation like this — Charon had been the breakthrough they needed.
 The mass of Pluto was estimated to be just two-tenths of one percent of the Earth.
-There was no way Pluto could have disturbed Uranus’s motion to cause the observed discrepancies.

 Pluto's Present Day Classification

-Both the public and the astronomical community have resisted the reclassification.
-Alan Stern, the principal investigator with NASA’s New Horizons mission to Pluto, continues to the debate the topic.
-Stern points out that, by the terms of the new definition, Earth, Mars, Jupiter, and Neptune, all of which share their co-orbits with asteroids, would be excluded.
+By the terms of the new definition, Stern points out that Earth, Mars, Jupiter, and Neptune, all of which share their co-orbits with asteroids, would be excluded.
 He also argued that all big spherical moons, including the Moon, should likewise be considered planets.

 Final Thoughts on Pluto

-Quincy Bingham is a native Mississippian, world traveler, and digital marketer.
-Quincy’s life’s work has been the Solar Republic brand, which embodies his values of kaizen, personal development, and lifestyle design.
-He has learned through experience that change is the only constant in life; trust is the single real currency, and consistency is the only vehicle that gets you to where you want to be in life.
+Quincy Bingham is a native Mississippian, world traveler, and digital marketing director.
+Although his bread and butter is digital marketing, his crowning achievement has been the Solar Republic brand, which embodies his values of kaizen, personal development, and lifestyle design.
+He has learned through professional and personal experience that change is the only constant in life, trust is the only real currency and consistency is the only vehicle that gets you to where you want to be in life.